tidb-incubator/tidis/docs/tidis-introduction.md

 - Run clients

-For redis protocol, you can use the official redis clients, such as `redis-cli`.
+For the redis protocol, you can use the official redis clients, such as `redis-cli`.

 ```
 redis-cli -p 6379